 Teens need a space to call their own, to give them room to grow their independence and to find out who they are, what they like, to dream… However, their thoughts on decorating their rooms often clashes with what their parents think they “should” look like.
 Teens are just looking for a way to express their own sense of style and creativity, and parents are just looking for a way to save a few dollars while doing it!
-Here are my top five tricks for making your teens happy with their space.
+Here are my top five teen bedroom decorating tips for making your teens happy with their space.

 Feel free to use color in a teens room with much more abandon than you would in a public area…most teens respond to color and pattern.
 Just remember, their idea of color and pattern may be very different from yours.
 This doesn’t mean they get their way entirely, it’s still your house, your rules.
 But try to take into account that it is, their room, and be a little flexible.
 Suggest painting each wall a different color with the most dramatic color directly behind the bed for drama.
 (They are teens, after all!:)) Don’t forget the ceiling.
 Remember, warm colors like red and orange energize a space, while cool colors such as blue and purple bring calm.
 Some teens might like a bright space, where others prefer a more sophisticated palette.
 Match your color scheme to your teens needs and personality.